 29.07.11 Lefkas Marina.

 The Eurogroup of the European Union and the Central European Bank managed to finish the second rescue plan for Greece after difficult negotiations.
-From the general strikes and the whole serie of category-specific strikes, and the almost daily mass demonstrations we have felt litle at Lefkas, except some power cuts and two small demonstrations.
+From the general strikes and the succession of category-specific strikes - and the almost daily mass demonstrations - we have felt little at Lefkas, except some power cuts and two small demonstrations.
 Although.
-In full touristic height season the taxi drivers have started a strike against the liberalization of their licenses, seriously hindering the accessibility of the island from the airport of Aktio-Preveza.
+In full touristic high season the taxi drivers have started a strike against the liberalization of their licenses, seriously hindering the accessibility of the island by Aktio-Preveza airport.
 But the view of the street reveals only little from the crisis which according to the rating agencies brings Greece dangerously closer of what is indicated by the - still not enough vague in all its consequences - notion of " bankruptcy of a State in the zone-euro ".
-If overday we see fewer consumers on terraces, if numerous businesses seem in vain to wait for the customers, in the evening - as usual - everything livens up.
+If during the day we see fewer clients on terraces, if numerous businesses seem in vain to wait for the customers, in the evening - as usual - everything livens up.
 On the south quay - there where numerous yachts are moored - is crowded.
 On the north Promenade tables in restaurants are well occupied .
 We learn nevertheless that the orders are less plentiful, that plates return less full to the kitchens - for numerous Greeks the by to numerous ordered plates overloaded table of the restaurant had become the outside sign of an ease which they liked to show.
 Less wasting thus!
-Yah, the loss of purchasing power must have some consequence, the prices not having fallen, on the contrary.
+Yeah, the loss of purchasing power must have some consequence, the prices not having fallen, on the contrary.

 Together with the local and regional elections of the last autumn, a administrative reforms was implemented - so e.g. the number of municipalities was reduced in a drastic way.
-At Lefkas a new administratif center was built (and rather suitably finished!) just in front of the marina.
-It seems that the new municipality wants to make and end on with the relatively neglected aspect the town is offering since years e.a. by the activation of the maintenance services.
+In Lefkas town a new administrative centre was built (and rather suitably finished!) just in front of the marina.
+It seems that the new municipality wants to make and end on with the relatively neglected aspect the town is offering since years a.o. by the activation of the maintenance services.
 They started cleaning up and planting, and the honesty forces us to say that this sudden change is obvious.
 Although, some old habits seem firm; on the recently developed parking areas the absolute majority of drivers ignore to pay the tax despite of the pompously installed panels, due to the lack of motivation of the policemen, who, as we can believe one of our local knowledge, report especially the contravening tourists!

-... our oversummering at Hortó, during the Summer Meeting 2011, and a short exploration of the Olympos region from Litochoro
+... our " oversummering " in Hortó, during the Summer Meeting 2011, and a short exploration of the Olympos region from Litochoro

 04.08.11 Hortó, Magnesia Chersonisos ( region of the Pilion )